msqr/matte/matte-web/defs/docs/demo/README.txt

 into albums, which you can then publish and share with friends and family.
 This Live Demo is a complete stand-alone Matte application pre-configured to run without any modification so you can see how Matte works.

 The only thing you need besides the Live Demo (which you have if you're reading this) is a Java 5 Runtime Environment (i.e. version 1.5) or higher.
-You can get a JRE from Sun at http://java.sun.com/.
-Other vendors make JREs, any one of them should work as long as they are version 1.5 or higher.

 Starting the Live Demo  -----------------------------------------------